-Stay the course with a cute journal
+Stay the course with your gratitude practice by writing in a cute journal

-Write daily
+Write in your gratitude journal daily

-Write at the same time
+Write in your gratitude journal at the same time

 To develop a habit or new addition to your daily routine, it helps to have consistency.
 Much like any routine, you come to expect certain habits.
 I know that one of the first things I do each morning is make myself a cup of matcha.
 As second nature as that has become for me, so has gratitude journaling.
 Pick out a specific time of day that works for you.
 I find that setting up my mind with a more positive framework in the morning helps me build upon healthy thoughts throughout the day.
 I know that others like to wind down the evening by doing a nightly gratitude reflection.
 There is no right or wrong time to write in your journal.
 The most important thing is you find a time that works best for your schedule.

-Be specific
+Be specific with your gratitude

-Start with prompts
+Start writing with gratitude prompts

 If journaling is a new practice for you altogether, sometimes starting can be a bit tricky.
 Try writing to basic prompts, such as what’s below, for starters.
 These can be a building block into helping you think about your life in a variety of ways.